seanpm2001/SeansLifeArchive_Images_TinyDeathStar_Y2025/2025/07_July/18/README.md

 **212**

--   have not yet started playing Tiny Death Star today.
-I plan to play by 10:00 pm PST, but if I don't have the time, I will have to skip my session. - 2025, Friday, July 18th
+- ~~I have not yet started playing Tiny Death Star today.
+I plan to play by 10:00 pm PST, but if I don't have the time, I will have to skip my session.~~
+- I would have liked to play this week, but I didn't feel like playing tonight, plus, it was already after 12:00 am when I finished work. - 2025, Friday, July 18th

 ---